mica-web/mica-web.github.io/collections/_learn/00_tools/text-editors.md

 ![Animated screen capture of autocompletion in VS Code.]({{ ip | append: 'autocomplete.gif' }})

 In the above example, as I'm typing, my text editor is making recommendations along the way, both for properties and possible values.
-Pressing `tab` or `enter` allows me to accept the recommendation, or I can use the arrow keys to scroll through other options, like I do when selecting `blueviolet` from the color list.
+Pressing <kbd>Tab</kbd> or <kbd>Enter</kbd> allows me to accept the recommendation, or I can use the arrow keys to scroll through other options, like I do when selecting `blueviolet` from the color list.

 ## Your text editor
 Now that we've talked about text editors generally, let's get you started with the text editor you'll be using for this course: [Visual Studio Code]({{ lp | append: 'vs-code' }})